hx-markterry/github-pr-builder/README.md

 github-pr-builder
 =================

-Build github projects when pull requests are made.
+Check for open pull requests and build them.
+Comments on the pull request reporting build success or failure.

 Requirements
 ------------